 We have developed tools for detecting significantly gained or lost genes in cancer (GISTIC) and genes with increased density or irregular patterns of mutations (MutSig suite, CLUMPS/ EMPRINT, MSMutSig, NetSig).
-Our work demonstrated the importance of modeling the heterogeneity of these models across patients, sequence contexts and the genome, when searching for cancer genes.
+Our work demonstrated the need to accurately model the heterogeneity of mutability across patients, sequence contexts and genome, when searching for cancer genes.

 Heterogeneity and clonal evolution of cancer

 Cancer samples are heterogeneous, containing a mixture of normal cells and cancer cells that often represents multiple subclones.
 We developed and continue to develop tools (ABSOLUTE, Phylogic, PhylogicNDT) for characterizing the heterogeneity of cancer samples using copy-number and mutation data measured on bulk samples and now also using single cells.
 Using these tools, we can infer which mutations are clonal or sub-clonal, as well as estimate the number of subclones and their distribution over space and time.
-We are now working to introduce these concepts to clinical trials and eventually clinical care.
+This enables us to study resistance to therapy and introduce these concepts into clinical trials.